pscedu/psc-wpdocs/hpnssh/faq.md

 ***Q: What is HPN-SSH?***

 A: HPN-SSH is a patch set designed to remove a networking bottleneck in the base OpenSSH code.
 Removing this bottleneck can improve performance drastically.
+HPN-SSH is also a series of improvement to the usability and performance of SSH in general.
+This includes inline network telemetry, parallelized ciphers, and other perofrmance improvements.

 ***Q: What is this bottleneck?***